38 Cowdy Street

 Adelaide Street Shelter

-Since 2023, the property at 38 Cowdy Street (Adelaide Street Shelter) has continued to operate as an emergency shelter and has provided critically needed accommodations to people facing homelessness.
+Since 2023, the property at 38 Cowdy Street (Adelaide Street Shelter) has operated as an emergency shelter and has provided critically needed accommodations to people facing homelessness.
 The shelter beds and homelessness services provided by Lionhearts Inc. at this location remain much needed in the community and when the shelter operations wind down and eventually cease, the beds and services provided at this site will need to be accommodated elsewhere in the community.

 Shelter Operations